jumpnow/jumpnowtek-site/_posts/2014-03-02-Wandboard-kernel-development.md

      821af75 Wandboard : Add support for edm framwork

-To get the kernel source to the same state as what is currently running, I need to apply some additional patches specified in the **linux-wandboard_3.0.35.bb** recipe.
+To get the kernel source to the same state as what is currently running, I need to apply some additional patches that were included in the **linux-wandboard_3.0.35.bb** recipe.

     ...
     # GPU support patches